omidantilong/remark-mdx-next/README.md

 ## Usage

 This remark plugin takes frontmatter content from mdx files and outputs it as props in getStaticProps for use in Next.js apps.
 Both YAML and TOML frontmatter data are supported.
-It also maintains the core functionality of [remark-mdx-frontmatter].
+It also maintains the core functionality of remark-mdx-frontmatter.

 Combine this plugin with the MDXProvider's `wrapper` component and you can keep your MDX files completely free of anything other than metadata and content.

 For example, given a file named `example.mdx` with the following contents: